Share this

 • Encourage aphid predators such as ladybugs and green lacewings.
 Planting flowers to attract aphid predators is a preventive strategy.
 See Biological Pest Control Methods.

-• Squash aphids living on the plants’ leaves and stems, including the underside of leaves.
+• Squash aphids living on the plant's leaves and stems, including the underside of leaves.

 Insecticides (Insect Killers)